mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 Each Skill is described using the following format.

 Description: What the skill does.
-Specialities: If the skill has several specialities, they are listed here.
-When a Traveller reaches level 1 in a skill, they must take a speciality in that skill at level 1.
-When they gain another level in the skill, they may increase that speciality to level 2 or take a different speciality.
-Most skills have no specialities.
+Specialties: If the skill has several specialties, they are listed here.
+When a Traveller reaches level 1 in a skill, they must take a specialty in that skill at level 1.
+When they gain another level in the skill, they may increase that specialty to level 2 or take a different specialty.
+Most skills have no specialties.
 Common Checks: Common uses for the skill and what time increment, characteristic DM and difficulty are associated with those uses.

 Admin This skill covers bureaucracies and administration of all sorts, including the navigation of bureaucratic obstacles or disasters.
 It also covers tracking inventories, ship manifests and other records.